Sell on first close at or above 100% of weighted ref

 Hit rate

-% of signals that were in profit at that horizon.
+% of closed signals that were in profit.
 Hit rate above 70% is strong.
 Below 50% means more losers than winners — inspect the EPS % column to see if value traps are responsible.

 Row shading — what the colors mean